Stagecoach Ski Resort

 ------------------

-the best un-tracked powder I ever skiied.
-I live in Northern California now, but talk and think about those
+powder I ever skiied.
+I live in Northern California now, but talk and think about those days very fondly."

 -Tony C.